-It’s the only bible verse not featured in Pulp Fiction that I’ve ever bothered to memorize.
+It’s the only bible passage (not featured in Pulp Fiction) that I’ve ever bothered to memorize.

 Baseball is a lot like life.
 It’s a day-to-day existence, full of ups and downs.
 You make the most of your opportunities in baseball as you do in life.